vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/09_varjanIya-paddhatiH.md

 <details><summary>English</summary>

-25. "To a person in whom repentence sets in when a sin is committed, the remembering of God alone is mention- ed as the highest atonement (prayaschitta)."
+25. "To a person in whom repentence sets in when a sin is committed, the remembering of God alone is mentioned as the highest atonement (prayaschitta)."
 </details>